Supporting women in Aviation Engineering

 NZAWA website2235x1350 v2

-Winners of the competition at the NZAWA Rally, from right: Charlotte Cooper, Elisa Niovara and Devon Gardner, pictured with a representative of the AEANZ Aircraft Engineering Association of New Zealand.
+Winners of the competition at the NZAWA Rally, from right: Charlotte Cooper, Elisa Niovara and Devon Gardner, pictured with Margaret Wright, President of the New Zealand Association of Women in Aviation (NZAWA).
 Photo: Jaimee Whittaker Photography

 A partnership between NMIT and the New Zealand Association of Women in Aviation (NZAWA), is in its third year, offering scholarships to young women pursuing careers in aviation engineering.
 The scholarships support and inspire the next generation of female engineers by providing financial aid, mentoring, and access to industry events.